my-language-skills/open-badges-framework/README.md

 - get-the-badge page (from email) changes on the context.

 ### Assumptions
-- Account for issuer in badgr.eu exists.
+- Account for issuer in badgr europe server exists.
-- if token json file doens't exists, then it means that token was never created. requesting for first time.
+- If token json file doens't exists, then it means that token was never created. requesting for first time.
 Creates new file in installation to store the token details.
 - If token json file exists it must be uploaded to accordinate location in the installation.
 - If Recipient of badge doesn't have a Badgr account, the badge will be awarder. just waiting the user to activate it when the account is registered with same email.